About Directors

 Anthony Knight is a founding Director of Alcaston Gallery (1989 - current)

 Knight instigated, developed and is the managing consultant to the decorative arts museum, Beleura House and Garden at Mornington, Victoria.
-Music is also a key feature supporting Australian National Music Academy (ANAM).
+Music is also a key feature, supporting Australian National Music Academy (ANAM).

-Knight is a Director of the Tallis Foundation, a charitable Trust involved in the decorative arts, and former Board member of the Council of the National Trust of Australia, Victoria and Member of the International Attingham Society.
+Knight is a Director of the Tallis Foundation, a charitable Trust involved in the decorative arts, and former Board Member of the Council of the National Trust of Australia, Victoria and Member of the International Attingham Society.

 In 2007, Knight was awarded the Order of Australia Medal (OAM) for service to heritage conservation and the arts in Victoria, particularly through the National Trust of Australia (Victoria) and associated organisations, and through the promotion of First Nations art.